Perth ABR clinics

 If you join our charity and commit to some clinics we will issue an ABR Massager machine where you child can receive therapy hours whilst sleeping, watching TV, reading a book or playing.

 When is the next ABR clinic in Perth?

 The next ABR clinic to be held in Perth will be around September/October 2018.
 When families sign up to ABR they usually commit to attending 2 clinics per year.
 These clinics will be held in Perth.

 The ABR clinics are held at the Travelodge in Perth.
 We are always open to suggestions, so if you have a contact that might be able to assist us with a suitable venue for any future clinic, please let us know.

 What are the clinic costs?

 The cost of the clinic is based on the cost that is charged by the trainers from Singapore.
 The cost of a full clinic is subject to variation and there are varying options.
 You can start with a basic package to try it out for around $500, or opt to do full clinics, two per year.
 Full clinics include assessment of your child and prescriptive exerices, along with email support from the trainers in Singapore if you need advice or information on your child's progress.
 The Bio-Rehab for Kids, Inc. charity currently covers the cost of flying the trainers to Perth, accomodation and the conference room rental, all machinery needed etc. This saves each family over $2000 per year.
-ABR is changing and evolving, so different modules are offered, which can significantly reduce costs for families.
+ABR is changing and evolving every year, so different modules are offered that can significantly reduce costs for families.

 How do I book into the clinic?